SYSAIN/comeback-to-coding/README.md

 # comeback-to-coding
-My comeback to coding — starting with Git and essential developer tools.
+My comeback to coding — learning Git and command-line fundamentals.